Who deserves credit? Biden leans into pandemic politics

 The Democratic National Committee, meanwhile, has launched a modest national advertising campaign that declares, “Help is here,” and related billboards attacking Republicans in several states for opposing “$1,400 checks & shots in arms.”

-Harrison, the DNC chairman, vowed that Democrats would not let voters forget Republican obstruction and Trump’s lack of leadership when the nation needed help the most.
+Harrison, the DNC chair, vowed that Democrats would not let voters forget Republican obstruction and Trump’s lack of leadership when the nation needed help the most.

 “We are going to be a dog with a bone on this particular issue,” he said.
 “Joe Biden and the Democrats, they did it alone.”